CMS Key Management Handbook

 Roles and responsibilities need to be defined for the CMS management of at least the following functions:

-- Procedures for checking the integrity of stored key information before using it
+- Procedures for checking the integrity of stored key information before using it; and

 Cryptographic Key Management Systems (CKMS)

-The term cryptographic key management system (CKMS) refers to the framework and services that provide for the generation, establishment, control, accounting, and destruction of cryptographic keys and associated management information.
+A cryptographic key management system (CKMS) is the framework and services that provide for key management.

-NIST SP 800-152 contains requirements for the design, implementation, and procurement of a CKMS for the CMS organization.
-A key management system can be designed to provide services for a single individual (e.g., in a personal data-storage system), an organization (e.g., in a secure Virtual Private Network (VPN) for intraoffice communications), or a large complex of organizations (e.g., in secure communications for the U.S. Government).
+NIST SP 800-152[4] contains requirements for the design, implementation, and procurement of a CKMS for the CMS organization.
+A key management system can be designed to provide services for a single individual (e.g., in a personal data-storage system), an organization (e.g., key management tools provided by an agency for all FISMA systems to use or a large complex of organizations (e.g., in secure communications for the U.S. Government).

 Key Management Planning